Scott Schnee, M.D.

 I am originally from New Jersey, just outside of New York City.
 My uncle was a professional concert violinist and was exposed to the arts from an early age.
 Until I reached high school I considered following my uncle’s footsteps and becoming a concert clarinetist.

 While in high school I fell in love with physics and went to Johns Hopkins fully expecting to be a research scientist.
-At college I was exposed to the work of Doctors Without Borders.
 A late career change led me to go to Mexico to become a doctor.